47chapters/letsgo/docs/tutorials/setting-up-payments-with-stripe.md

 ### Configure Stripe in AWS

-Run the following commands to configure Stripe for the deployment of your app in AWS:
+Run the following commands to configure Stripe for the deployed version of your app in AWS:

 ```bash
 yarn ops config set LETSGO_STRIPE_LIVE_MODE=0